 Publishing from ArcGIS Pro

-If you choose to publish using the option to reference registered data, your dat stays in place in your registered, user-managed data store and the service and layer item in the portal reference the data in the user-managed data source.
-Note you must register your data store with your federated ArcGIS Server site to publish a layer that references registered data.
+If you publish using the option to reference registered data, your data stays in place in your registered, user-managed data store, and the service and layer item in the portal reference the data in the user-managed data source.
+You must register your data store with your federated ArcGIS Server site to publish a layer that references registered data.

 Publishing from other applications

-There are many other applications that allow you to publish data directly or that publish content as a byproduct of larger workflows.
+There are many other applications that allow you to publish data directly or that publish content as a by-product of larger workflows.
 These applications all create hosted feature layers.
-Examples of such applications include ArcGIS Maps for Office, Workforce for ArcGIS, and GeoPlanner for ArcGIS.
+Examples of such applications include ArcGIS for Office, ArcGIS Workforce, and ArcGIS GeoPlanner.
 See Common clients of ArcGIS Enterprise for a list of additional apps that publish to ArcGIS Enterprise portals.

 Data stores and ArcGIS Enterprise

-For workflows that reference registered data, you must first register the data store with the ArcGIS Server sites that are federated with your ArcGIS Enterprise portal.
-You can do that by using one of the following methods:
+For workflows that reference registered data, you must first register the data store with the ArcGIS Server sites that are federated with the ArcGIS Enterprise portal.